Snicon/Snicon/README.md

 Student, web developer and co-founder
 -------------------------------------

 I've been developing since before VS Code was the main choice of code editors (I started programming when I was around 10 years old).
-My first language of choice was Java in order to make Minecraft plugins, but, later on I moved on to HTML, CSS, and , PHP among other languages.
+My first language of choice was Java in order to make Minecraft plugins, but, later on I moved on to HTML, CSS, and, PHP among other languages.
 Today I make all sorts of web application in Laravel for my company, WinterZone AB.

 * 🌍  I'm based in Norrköping, Sweden
 * 🖥️  See my portfolio at [Portfolio](http://snicon.rip)